JeandePaula/face-recognition/readme.md

 - If the system fails to detect faces or misidentifies them frequently, adjust the `TOLERANCE` or improve the training images.

 ## 📄 License
-This project is distributed for educational and personal use only.
-You are free to modify and adapt it as needed.
+This project is open-sourced software licensed under the [MIT license](LICENSE).

 ## 🙋 Author
 Developed by **Jean de Paula**.
 Feel free to contribute or adapt to your own use case!